 Elk Archery Hunting Season

 When you pick up a bow and arrow with the intent of killing an animal, you take on the responsibility of that animal’s personal pain and suffering.
 It’s easy for a thoughtful hunter to justify their intent to kill in regards to the herd (tags are issued in accordance with population and, for better or worse, hunting is an important factor in population control and conservation) but in regard to the individual animal, the ethics feel murkier.
 The utilitarian in me believes that my actions as a hunter have a net positive in the world but at an individual animal level I acutely feel my responsibility to cause as little suffering as possible.
-A good shot is a much quicker and more merciful death than most of what nature has to offer (freezing, starving, or becoming a lion meal), but a poor shot could mean prolonged pain.
+A good shot is a much quicker and more merciful death than most of what nature has to offer (freezing, starving, or becoming a mountain lion meal), but a poor shot could mean prolonged pain.
 I went to bed not knowing if an animal was suffering somewhere in the dark woods below because of me.

 In addition to the swirling doubts about my actions and decisions, i was still coming down from the adrenaline coursing through my veins.
 I laid and tried to sleep on the loamy ground.
 The Milky Way twisted into my heavenly view between silhouetted pine boughs and the stars looked like one interconnected web of infinite light.
 I saw dozens of shooting stars.
 I watched satellites track straight and true in their perpetual fall around our earth’s center of gravity.
 A reminder that our reach as humans is visible even in the wildest feeling places.
 I felt my consciousness as a part of the great cosmic dance.
 In a fog of exhaustion I drifted off and then awoke again to a new starscape.
 Orion the great hunter appeared bright and vivid above me.
 I looked at his sword and remembered the great kiln of creation coursing in its second faint dot.
 I felt small, infinitesimally so, yet apart of all things.
 I drifted off again.